Mohammad1745/cachifyjs/README.md

 To use CachifyJS, import the `cachify` function into your JavaScript file and pass your API call to it.
 The `cachify` function will first check if the API response is already cached in local storage.
-If it is, it will return the cached data, make the api call, cache the response and run the callback.
-If not, it will make the API call, cache the response in local storage and return the data.
+If it is, it will return the cached data, make the api call, cache the response data and run the callback.
+If not, it will make the API call, cache the response data in local storage and return the data.

 Here's an example:
 ```